 - If you see a horse tied to a tree on trail, please do not disturb that horse, he is waiting on a runner to come and find him.
 He knows his job and will be fine!

 - Runners on the trail are not to be run over (chuckle).
-Please keep distance from them and if you cannot pass outside of 10 feet, put your mask on to pass.
+Please keep distance from them until you can safely pass.

 - If you see a horse running down trail without a rider, this is a problem (oops).
 Please try to catch said horse and contact Jim or Dodie.